physar/SimPlus/index.md

 ### Rules

+This competitions focuses on an abstraction of a rescue scenario.
+A world will be provided which includes 'victims' which are represented by balls.
+These balls victims must be located, it must be determined if these balls are 'dead' or 'alive' and then the must bereturned to the starting point of each teams robot.
+* Dead victims will be represented by balls which are grey and have a sad face
+* Alive victims will be represented by balls which are pink and have a happy face.

 ### Installation

 The Webots software (which is free!) can be downloaded from [here](https://cyberbotics.com/download).
 Installations are provided for Windows, Mac and Linux.
 Further information on the installation process can be found [here](https://cyberbotics.com/doc/guide/installing-webots).